CrashedAircraft/CaptchaVerificationDiscord.js-V12/README.md

 # CaptchaVerificationDiscord.js-V12
-A discord.js welcome and verification bot project which requires new user to verify themself by captcha.
+A discord.js welcome and verification bot which requires new user to verify themself by captcha.

-For repl.it, copy the project link and then import it and as usual copy the web output link , paste it on UptimeRobot.
+For repl.it, copy the repository link and then import it and as usual copy the web output link , paste it on UptimeRobot.

 Steps :